-2.1 2.2Modern theories of acids and bases - Bronsted - Lowry concept and Lewis 2.2Modern theories of acids and bases - Bronsted - Lowry concept and Lewis concept, factors that influence the strength of acids and bases.
-Definition of pH and pka - Henderson - Hasseslbauch equations.Determination of pH by colorimetric method.
+2.1 Modern theories of acids and bases - Bronsted - Lowry concept and Lewis concept, factors that influence the strength of acids and bases.
+Definition of PH and Pka - Henderson - Hasseslbauch equations.
+Determination of pH by colorimetric method.

-HYDROLYSIS OF SALTS: Neutralisation, hydrolysis, constant, relations between Kh, Ka, Kw and Kb.
-Degree of hydrolysis.
-PH of Hydrolysed salt of Hydrolysed salt solutions.
+2.2 HYDROLYSIS OF SALTS: Neutralisation, hydrolysis, constant, relations between Kh, Ka, Kw and Kb.
+Degree of hydrolysis. of Hydrolysed salt solutions.
 Calculation of hydrogen ion concentration - salts of strong and weak acids with weak bases.